Published onCommunity Impact Report

 “I love it,” she says, “because we get to see kids outdoors, being healthy, doing everything any other kid would do at an overnight camp.
 I appreciate the children as children — not as patients.
 I’m in awe of them.”

 Hematology week is one of five camp weeks at Dragonfly Forest.
 Other sessions are set aside for kids with persistent asthma, autism and 22q deletion syndrome.
 And one week is designed to help teens transition to adulthood.
-For the three summers since the Greater Philadelphia YMCA assumed leadership of the program, camp has been held at YMCA Camp Speers in the Poconos.

 Every day of each week, a minimum of one physician and three nurses — plus respiratory therapists for the asthma week — are needed to staff the “Getaway,” aka the infirmary.
 “But we aren’t stuck in there,” Hamilton says.
 “We go with the kids for their activities, participate in the talent show, immerse ourselves in the fun.”

 She has fond memories of taking a young boy with sickle cell on his first canoe ride across the lake and watching a teen with hemophilia disease zip lining.
 “These are things they’ve never done before, but with extra precautions, we made it happen,” she says.
 “It’s wonderful to experience it with them.”